dyrk01/Notes/master_list.md

 - If else: do x if it meets the criteria, otherwise do y <br/>
 - while loop: while this condition is true, repeat action till condition is false <br/>
 - function: re=reuns the code everytime it is called </br>
+- Function can be activated by various way such as by event such as mouse click or by loading webpage </br>
+- Example of events are mouse click , keypress trigger </br>